tachyons/tachyons.github.io/hire/index.md

   credit: Texture Lovers
   creditlink: http://texturelovers.com
 ---

-Drop an email to aboobackervyd at gmail.com
+Drop an email to aboobackervyd at gmail.com, you can find my CV below

 [CV](/images/aboobacker.pdf)